quasilyte/grad_work/README.md

 *Transformator* is a program which serves as a transcompiler to translate arbitrary (defined by a *transformator* grammar) inputs into *final form*.

 *Final form* is, currently, a C code with custom runtime.

+UPDATE: no more Rust.
+Transcompiler is being rewritten in C.